Zac-HD/hypofuzz/docs-src/configuration.rst

 It's all automatic
 ------------------

-Wherever possible, Hypofuzz is designed to do the right thing without configuration.
+Wherever possible, HypoFuzz is designed to do the right thing without configuration.

 :command:`hypothesis fuzz` accepts arguments to determine parameters like the number of processes to use, and the port on which to serve the dashboard -